THashimoto27/DTE_1st/README.md

 ### b.2 Field

+The field in this setting is simply plain and there is no any bumpy roads.

 ### b.3 Object
 In this setting, apple is the only object that we can see, which diamter is assumed at 15 cm.